-- psychometric properties of the examination - certification program to reflect the latest assessment methodology and medical specialty advances - examination committee(s) structure and purposes - examination committee(s) members - history and responsiveness to complaints, challenges, and appeals
+- validation of the examination; - assessment of the certification program to reflect the latest assessment methodology and medical specialty advances; - review of committee structure and purposes; - evaluation of committee members; and - history and responsiveness to complaints, challenges, and appeals.

 The specialty board must conduct, at least every three years, a survey of diplomates that assesses the effectiveness of the specialty board.
-The results and data garnered from the evaluation of these processes are used by the specialty board to revise goals and objectives and improve certification program process, quality, relevance, and value while being mindful of time, administrative burden, and cost (both financial and non-financial) borne by candidates and training programs.
+The results and data garnered from the evaluation of these processes are used by the specialty board to revise goals and objectives and improve the certification program process, quality, relevance, and value while being mindful of time, administrative burden, and cost (both financial and non-financial) borne by candidates and training programs.